-- 1. Submit a negative tuberculin test or chest x-ray report (valid if taken within one year of the first day of instruction) and proof of immunity to measles (rubeola), mumps, and rubella directly to the A&R/WHSS Office. - Complete English and Math placement testing as required. - 3.
+- 1. Submit a negative tuberculin test or chest x-ray report (valid if taken within one year of the first day of instruction) and proof of immunity to measles (rubeola), mumps, and rubella (MMR) directly to the A&R/WHSS Office.

+Note: Chest x-ray reports must be accompanied by proof of a positive skin test which includes dates and induration.
+Proof of MMR immunity must be signed by a licensed practitioner or stamped by a clinic. - Complete English and Math placement testing as required. - 3.
 Attend a scheduled Student Orientation, Advising and Registration (S.O.A.R.) session.
-Call (808) 974-7741.
+For details on time and place: in Hilo call (808) 974-7741, in West Hawai'i call (808) 322-4856.